Lions snap 11-game losing streak, beat Cardinals 26-23

+The Lions looked like they would take the lead with about two minutes left when Stafford completed a spectacular deep pass to Marvin Hall at the 1-yard line, but the play was called back when offensive lineman Halapoulivaati Vaitai was flagged for holding.

+For a moment, it felt like another Detroit disaster was in the works.

-In the end, it didn’t matter.
-Stafford calmly led the Lions downfield, Prater connected on his fourth field goal of the afternoon and the Lions finally got to celebrate a victory.
-It was Prater’s 15th game-winning kick with less than 2 minutes to play in the fourth quarter or overtime.
+Not this time.
+Prater made his 15th game-winning kick with less than 2 minutes to play in the fourth quarter or overtime.

+“I’m happy for him.
+He’s as clutch as they get,” Stafford said.
+“He loves that moment.
+That moment has Matt Prater written all over it.”

+It was also a big win for embattled coach Matt Patricia, who is now 10-24-1 record in two-plus seasons.
+Patricia’s defense made life tough for Kyler Murray, who had three interceptions.

+“I’m really proud of the players,” Patricia said.
+“Give all the credit to them.”

-Arizona’s Kyler Murray threw for 270 yards and two touchdowns and ran for a score, but he also had three interceptions.
+Murray threw for 270 yards and two touchdowns and ran for a score.
 DeAndre Hopkins caught 10 passes for 137 yards and Andy Isabella had two TD receptions.

+“There is going to be adversity every game.
+That is part of it,” Murray said.
+“We understand that.
+Obviously I feel like if I don’t turn the ball over three times today, we put ourselves in a better chance to win that game.”

 Arizona (2-1) pushed ahead 23-20 near the end of the third quarter when Murray connected with Isabella from 4 yards out for the pair’s second score.
 The 5-foot-9, 188-pound Isabella had a slow start last season as a second-round pick out of UMass but has become an important piece of the offense this year.